Find Affordable College Courses

 West Haven, CT

-Our 2023 rankings named University of New Haven the most popular school in Connecticut for computer engineering students working on their master’s degree.
-Located in the large suburb of West Haven, University of New Haven is a private not-for-profit college with a moderately-sized student population.
+Our analysis found University of New Haven to be the most popular school for computer engineering students who want to pursue a master’s degree in Connecticut.
+Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a medium-sized student population.

 Women make up 42% of the CE majors at the school.